 - (1) Objective- Require development to be timed and sequenced in a manner consistent with the capacity of available public services and facilities. - (a) Policy -All development, including all of its future phases, must ensure that all services required for the development are in place or constructed concurrently with the project.
 All required service must be active by completion of the development.
-Procedures are to be outlined in the Zoning Ordinance. - (b) Policy- All on-site and/or off-site improvements must be completed satisfactorily and on schedule and adequate guarantees must be in place before the final plat(s) are approved by the City. - (2) Objective Require new development to study the infrastructure impacts on the public facilities that would result from the increased burden on the services by the development.
+Procedures are to be outlined in the Zoning Ordinance.

-- (a) Policy- A detailed public infrastructure review and study process that the developers of new projects must perform is to be included in the Zoning Ordinance.
+- (b) Policy- All on-site and/or off-site improvements must be completed satisfactorily and on schedule and adequate guarantees must be in place before the final plat(s) are approved by the City. - (2) Objective Require new development to study the infrastructure impacts on the public facilities that would result from the increased burden on the services by the development. - (a) Policy- A detailed public infrastructure review and study process that the developers of new projects must perform is to be included in the Zoning Ordinance.
 A review process by the providers of impacted public services will also be required. - (b) Policy- Refine the development review process in the Zoning Ordinance so that the availability of services is a major consideration for permitted as well as conditional and discretionary uses of land or developments - (3) Objective -Require each development to pay all costs of the impacts created by, or public facilities required for, the development. - (a) Policy- All on-site public infrastructure and related facilities required by a development will be constructed to meet City standards and specifications and paid for by the developer. - (b) Policy All off-site public facilities required exclusively to achieve capacity, or supply for the new development will be paid for by the developer through impact fees or special assessments. - (c) Policy A fee resolution or ordinance will be developed by the City to pay for costs associated with review, outside planning, engineering, planning and zoning, conditional use permits and other planning-related costs, copies of codes and general plans.
 Also impact and development fees for water, sewer, public safety, roads, other infrastructure and schools may also be included and adopted. - (d) Policy Involve interested and effected agencies in the City review process for new developments.
-These agencies should be on a sign-off list or on a signature block on any plats to ensure that they have enough data to plan for required improvements to their service(s). - (4) Objective Require developers and/or public service providers to attain adequate capacity to serve the community through planned capital improvement programs. - (a) Policy Develop a City capital improvement plan for each of the following: water, sewer, storm sewer, roads, parks and recreational facilities.
+These agencies should be on a sign-off list or on a signature block on any plats to ensure that they have enough data to plan for required improvements to their service(s). - (4) Objective Require developers and/or public service providers to attain adequate capacity to serve the community through planned capital improvement programs. - (a) Policy Develop a City capital improvement plan for each of the following water, sewer, storm sewer, roads, parks and recreational facilities.
 Establish detailed criteria, service priorities and responsibilities for establishing and implementing the programs.
 Use these plans as a device to formulate and regulate impact fees, and improvement standards for new developments. - (b) Policy Build closer working relationships between the various entities that provide services to the Willard area to ensure that their service capabilities match the City's growth expectations.
 A full range of services, including education, police, and health should be considered. - (c) Policy Work with other service providers, including the Box Elder School District, Fire District and Box Elder County to facilitate the collection and distribution of impact fees for their respective services.
-Work with them in planning as well as implementation of their services to better serve existing and future customers of the City. - (d) Policy Coordinate with service entities to develop long-range plans for the sequencing of development so that development is not allowed to become create a patchwork or island(s) of service facilities that are inefficient and expensive to service or operate.
+Work with them in planning as well as implementation of their services to better serve existing and future customers of the City.